-- Visit stores that have bulk sections where you can buy rice, beans, oatmeal and other grains for much less than prepackaged products.
+- Visit stores that have bulk sections where you can buy rice, beans, oatmeal and other grains.

-- Buy bags of fruit, when available, instead of individual pieces by the pound.
+- Buy bags of fruit instead of individual pieces by the pound.

 Manage the meat

 - Look for sales on lean meat, poultry and fish.
-You can plan meals around what’s on sale and freeze extra portions for later.
+You can plan meals around what is on sale and freeze extra portions for later.